GrioSF/Functor/README.md

 Functor
 =======

-A functor and visitor pattern library
+A functor and visitor pattern library.
+See unit tests for usage